Music Directors

 Director Emeritus, Michael K. Santana

 A gifted and highly versatile teacher of vocal music, he received his Bachelor’s degree from Longwood University in music education with a concentration in voice and piano.
 He was formerly the Director of Vocal and Keyboard Activities at the Suitland Performing Arts Center and has served as organist and choir director with several churches in southern Maryland and Virginia.
-He currently is the choral director for Pilgrim Church United Church of Christ in Silver Spring and an adjunct professor at the College of Southern Maryland.
-He has a private studio in Waldorf where he teaches private lessons in voice and piano.
+He has been the choral director for Pilgrim Church United Church of Christ in Silver Spring and an adjunct professor at the College of Southern Maryland.